sjbennett123/polarlarp/content/rules/rulebook/_index.md

 ## Production Skills

-To create game items such as Weapsons, Armor, Potions, Scrolls, Traps, Achemical Elixers, Contact Poisons, and Gas Globes, you must first buy the approrp
+To create game items such as Weapons, Armor, Potions, Scrolls, Traps, Alchemical Elixirs, Contact Poisons, and Gas Globes, you must first buy the approrp

 ## Skill Descriptions